 Natural Gas Services Group, Inc. Announces Rescheduling of Conference Call for Fourth Quarter and Full Year 2022 Results

-/EIN News/ -- Midland, Texas, March 21, 2023 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. (NYSE:NGS), announced today that it is rescheduling its earnings conference call for the fourth quarter and full year of 2022 to allow the Company to complete its 2022 audit for the 10-K. The call was originally scheduled for Thursday, March 23, 2023 at 11:00 a.m.
+Midland, Texas, March 21, 2023 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. NGS, announced today that it is rescheduling its earnings conference call for the fourth quarter and full year of 2022 to allow the Company to complete its 2022 audit for the 10-K. The call was originally scheduled for Thursday, March 23, 2023 at 11:00 a.m.
 Eastern.

 NGS will issue a separate press release announcing the date and time of the rescheduled call.